My Approach to Helping

 More Info About My Practice

-To attain your goals it will be important to understand the nature of anxiety.
+To experience relief it will be important to understand the nature of anxiety.
 So often I meet with clients who have had previous therapy experience, but without ever having learned why anxiety exists or how it it functions within the mind and body.
 Once you possess this knowledge, we can more effectively implement strategies for change.

 The word “mindfulness” has been in vogue for some time now.
 However, there are very few therapists who actually practice it, formally.
 In my (admittedly biased) opinion, it is of vital importance to work with a therapist who has a consistent mindfulness practice, most likely meditation of some kind.
 Otherwise, it's kind of like going to a personal trainer who has never exercised before.
 They may understand that exercise is healthy, but have no true experience.
 In order for the power of mindfulness strategies to work, you need a good coach